open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## Status

 `Status` interface represents the status of a finished `Span`.
-It's composed of a canonical code in conjunction with an optional descriptive message.
+It's composed of a canonical code in conjunction with an OPTIONAL descriptive message.

 ### StatusCanonicalCode